samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 All Availability Zones within a single Region are connected to one another through private fiber-optic networking, allowing each Availability Zone to communicate with one another and transfer data quickly and efficiently as required.

-Amazon RDS Multi-AZ deployments provide enhanced availability for database instances within a single AWS Region.
+Amazon Multi-AZ deployments provide enhanced availability for the product/app/database within a single AWS Region.
 With Multi-AZ, your data is synchronously replicated to a standby in a different Availability Zone (AZ)

 ## Server Instance